Jim Moray: Live performer

-Moray's early live shows frequently featured video projections and lighting effects, something relatively uncommon in British folk music.
+Moray's early live shows frequently featured video projections and lighting effects, which were relatively uncommon in British folk music.

-During 2001–2003 Moray played as a solo performer, becoming well known for using a laptop and loop pedals live.
+During 2001–2003, Moray played as a solo performer, becoming well known for using a laptop and loop pedals live.
 After the release of Sweet England in 2003, he began playing with a variety of accompanying musicians, notably drummer Laurence Hunt.
 This flexible line-up toured extensively as an electric band, with Moray playing electric guitar and supplemented by samples and sequences from laptops onstage.

 Following the Jim Moray album, during 2007–2008 Moray's line-up solidified around a core of melodeon player Nick Cooke and violinist James Delarre, frequently performing as an acoustic trio before eventually adding drummer William Bowerman in 2008.
-Bowerman left the band in summer 2009 to join electro-pop act La Roux and was replaced by Dave Burbidge.
+Bowerman left the band in the summer of 2009 to join electro-pop act La Roux and was replaced by Dave Burbidge.
 After puncturing both lungs, Cooke was replaced by Saul Rose for some festival appearances in summer 2009.
-In 2012 Moray toured with an expanded "Skulk Ensemble" to play the Skulk album live, with added brass, bass and his sister Jackie Oates on backing vocals.
-In November 2013 Moray staged a 10th Anniversary Performance of his first album Sweet England at the Union Chapel in Islington, London featuring a string section and special guests including Bella Hardy, Jackie Oates, Keston Cobblers Club and Maz O'Connor.
+In 2012, Moray toured with an expanded "Skulk Ensemble" to play the Skulk album live, with added brass, bass, and his sister Jackie Oates on backing vocals.
+In November 2013, Moray staged a 10th-anniversary performance of his first album Sweet England at the Union Chapel in Islington, London, featuring a string section and special guests including Bella Hardy, Jackie Oates, Keston Cobblers Club, and Maz O'Connor.

-In 2017 Moray assembled a 10-piece band featuring strings, woodwind and an electric rhythm section to play the music from his Upcetera album on tour.
-This line up was invited to close the show at the 2017 BBC Radio 2 Folk Awards held at the Royal Albert Hall.
+In 2017, Moray assembled a 10-piece band featuring strings, woodwinds, and an electric rhythm section to play the music from his Upcetera album on tour.
+This line-up was invited to close the show at the 2017 BBC Radio 2 Folk Awards held at the Royal Albert Hall.

-As an opening act or collaborator, Moray has toured with Oysterband, Eliza Carthy, Billy Bragg, Richard Thompson, Ani Di Franco, Bellowhead, The Cecil Sharp Project and John McCusker.
+As an opening act or collaborator, Moray has toured with Oysterband, Eliza Carthy, Billy Bragg, Richard Thompson, Ani Di Franco, Bellowhead, the Cecil Sharp Project, and John McCusker.
 He also performed as Orpheus in Anaïs Mitchell's folk opera, Hadestown in January 2011 at the Union Chapel in London.

-In 2012 Moray wrote and performed music for the Bristol Old Vic produced show The Islanders, a collaboration with Art Brut frontman Eddie Argos, and writer and performer Amy Mason.
+In 2012, Moray wrote and performed music for the Bristol Old Vic-produced show The Islanders, a collaboration with Art Brut frontman Eddie Argos, and writer and performer Amy Mason.

-In May and June 2024 Moray supported Richard Thompson on his band tour supporting the release of the album Ship to Shore.
+In May and June 2024, Moray supported Richard Thompson on his band tour supporting the release of the album Ship to Shore.